jjcollinge/quorum-deploy/README.md

   -p parameterfile     specify an arm parameters file -d node     specify a local node directory
 ```
 6. Your geth client should now be connected.
-Grab your IP or DNS name from the deployment outputs or the Azure portal and visit your cakeshop portal at http://{fqdn}.com:8080/cakeshop
+Grab your IP or DNS name from the deployment outputs or the Azure portal and visit your cakeshop portal at http://{hostname}.com:8080/cakeshop

-## Usage (Additionl nodes)
+## Usage (Additional nodes)

-Follow the steps for the first node above but invoke the deployment script using the additional member template instead.
+Follow the steps for creating a custom node above.
+However, note these differences:

+1. You will be required to provide values for the additional `config.json` fields: `AzureTableStorageName` and `AzureTableStorageSas`.
+These should be provided by whom ever established the first node.

+2. You will deploy using the `additionalMember.json` template file.

 ```
     ./deploy-node.sh -n myrg -l westeurope -t ./arm/additionalMember.json -p ./arm/additionalMember.parameters.json -d ./additionalMemberNode
 ```

-Once the deployment has completed, you should have a quorum deployment that is connected to your first member node.

-**NOTE:** This deployment will only run a geth and constellation node.
-No cakeshop or additional services will be deployed.
+3. Once the deployment has completed, you quorum node should be connected to *atleast* the first member in the network. **NOTE:** This deployment will not stand up a Cakeshop, LogScrapper or Bootnode container.
-Once the deployment has completed

 ## Diagram
 <img src="images/quorum-deploy.png?raw=true" />